What time do you meet?

 At Grant Park Church, we love kids!
 We also know that for families with children, there are a lot of things vying for your time.
 For those seeking a welcoming and affirming community that is understanding of your other commitments, consider you and your busy family welcome here!

-On the last Sunday of each month, we are prioritizing incorporating families and children into our worship service more fully.
+In the past, we have coordinated volunteers to lead “Little Big Church” (Sunday School for kids).
+Right now, our community has been energized by welcoming our kids to stay in the sanctuary during the service.
+This has been a wonderful addition to our worship services reflecting the fullness of the community in the room!
 This means that kids stay with families and caregivers during worship — this also means they are welcome to make noise as kids do, play with our sensory and creativity-centered toys and activities, and enjoy a fun and age-appropriate children’s sermon.

 Located right outside and in-view of the sanctuary is an area in the foyer set aside for anybody looking for a different sensory environment during the service.
 There are toys and books for children to play with.
 This area, which includes a rocking chair and a changing table, is also available to parents and caregivers with young babies.